aistomin/musicist/README.md

 # musicist
-The testing software for learning musical notes
+The testing software for learning musical notes.